Alien Contact! Are We Ready?

 I myself, would consider any alien nothing more than another example of a life form that evolved on one of the potentially trillions of ‘Australias’ scattered throughout the cosmos.
 If I am a small insignificant spec in the universe then how can any individual alien or human be any more than that?
 Does the universe care about technology?

 Many, of course, would oppose any notion of aliens being ‘God’ so we would have one large group believing against logic that the aliens are ‘returning gods’ and another group refusing to accept that and the shooting starts from there.
 So alien contact will lead to our deaths if it happened today.

 So, not a good idea at this time, maybe in 100 years or so.

 Human contact with aliens at this point in our civilization would be destructive for us and any alien civilization that was decent would observe us from a distance.
-Off course we do 'tag and release' wildlife in our studies of them right?
+Of course, we do 'tag and release' wildlife in our studies too right?

 Only a alien species that was dangerous to us would want to make contact with us at this stage.
 Since all resources on earth, except life, can be found anywhere in the system, there is no good reason for an alien species to even want to contact us, probably good for us.

 - Ready for Contact | Science | Smithsonian